gordenyong/crypto_ape/README.md

 # Crypto Ape

-This project allows users to
+This project allows users to search for their favourite cryptocurrencies or even add them into their watchlist.

 ## My plan/ approach